 The Scoop: If anything (God forbid) goes wrong when baby arrives, you’d want to be at KKH, the largest public hospital in Singapore.
 They deliver 30-35 babies each day (so they’re kinda the pros), but that can also make for a bit of a wham, bam, thank you ma’am experience.
 With a dedicated perinatal team always on standby, there’s no waiting around for an emergency c-section if needed, and the 28 private delivery rooms have all the mod cons you’d expect.
 Lactation consultants are on hand to dispense advice.

-The Scoop: Gleneagles provides a special confinement food menu, while Parentcraft classes are available and run by midwives and lactation consultants.
+The Scoop: Gleneagles provides a special confinement-food menu created in partnership with TCM professionals from Eu Yan Sang.
+Parentcraft classes are available and are run by midwives and lactation consultants.
 All rooms have Wi-Fi, TV and DVD player, private telephone, toiletries, slippers and towels provided.
-If you’re after the VIP treatment at Gleneagles, upgrade to a Superior Room Package (or one of their amazing suites) and receive a 15 minute complimentary head and shoulder massage, metabolic and hearing screening, as well as a range of blood tests for your baby, a celebratory cocktail party (woop woop) and a limousine ride home with your new arrival.
+If you’re after the VIP treatment at Gleneagles, upgrade to a Superior Room Package (or one of their amazing suites) and receive a 15-minute complimentary head and shoulder massage, metabolic and hearing screening, as well as a range of blood tests for your baby, a celebratory cocktail party (woop woop) and a limousine ride home with your new arrival.

-See for yourself: You can take a tour of the maternity facilities on weekdays or Saturdays; pre-booking by calling the number above is required.
+See for yourself: You can take a tour of the maternity facilities on weekdays at 1pm or Saturdays at 11am and 1pm; pre-booking by calling the above number is required.

 The Scoop: Mount E’s location next to Paragon on Orchard Road sets the luxury standard for this hospital, and you’ll never have to eat the hospital food if hubby can be persuaded to grab some yummies from there!
 Single rooms come with all mod cons like flat screen TV and Wi-Fi, and like Gleneagles, traditional confinement food is available to help you keep your strength up post-birth.
-Some fun extra perks are a parking space for one vehicle from date of baby’s birth, welcome longan or ginger tea, and a mother and baby gift set, not to mention a celebratory candlelight dinner for all mamas staying in single rooms.
+Some fun extra perks are a parking space for one vehicle from date of baby’s birth, welcome longan or ginger tea, and a mother and baby gift set.
 If you want to seriously push the boat out, upgrade to the fabulous Daffodil or Magnolia Suites.
 Mount E’s particular strength is the ease of checking in and dealing with admin, so at least while they’re taking all your money they do it efficiently and with a smile.